About Databases¶

 How-tos¶

-This section describes tasks related to managing building and maintaining databases and database tables in Amperity.
+This section describes tasks related to building and managing databases in Amperity.

 Activate database¶